Violence against Christians in India: Manifestation

 Multiple news organizations reported an increase in the number of incidents of violence against Christians after the new BJP government under Narendra Modi came to power after the general election in April–May 2014.
-In 2014 the Ministry of Home Affairs reported a "steep 30 per cent rise in the number of communal violence incidents in 2013 as compared to 2012, with the maximum number of cases being reported from Uttar Pradesh.”
+In 2014, the Ministry of Home Affairs reported a "steep 30 per cent rise in the number of communal violence incidents in 2013 as compared to 2012, with the maximum number of cases being reported from Uttar Pradesh.”
 Reported incidents of abuse carried out against Christians in India went up to 177 in 2015, and escalated to 300 in 2016, according to the Evangelical Fellowship of India (EFI).
-In 2017 EFI reported an increase in attacks by right-wing activists on churches on Sundays and other significant days of worship, such as Good Friday, Palm Sunday, Christmas and Easter.
+In 2017, EFI reported an increase in attacks by right-wing activists on churches on Sundays and other significant days of worship, such as Good Friday, Palm Sunday, Christmas and Easter.
 The police are being used to disrupt and prevent worship in churches and homes, particularly Uttar Pradesh and Tamil Nadu.
 Christian children traveling to Bible camps were put into detention and held for days on suspicions of conversion.

 The persecution of Christians in India sharply increased in the year 2016, according to a report which was published by Open Doors.
 India was ranked 15th in the world in terms of danger to Christians, up from 31st four years earlier.
 According to the report, it is estimated that a church was burnt down or a cleric beaten on average 10 times a week in India in the year to 31 October 2016, a threefold increase on the previous year.
 According to the All India Christian Council, there was an attack on Christians recorded every 40 hours in India in 2016.
-In a report by the Indian organization Persecution Relief, the crimes against Christians increased by 60% from 2016 to 2019.
+In a report by the Indian organization, Persecution Relief, the crimes against Christians increased by 60% from 2016 to 2019.
 There were 330 incidents in 2016, 440 incidents in 2017, 477 in 2018 and 527 incidents of hate crimes in 2019.
 The organization reported there has been a direct link between BJP gaining power in a state and increase in the attacks against Christians in the state.
-In the first seven months of the year 2022, over 300 attacks against Christians were reported across the country.
+In the first seven months of 2022, over 300 attacks against Christians were reported across the country.